reab5555/Automatic-Classification-of-Personality-v0.1/README.md

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 #### Overall, it is not possible to determine with certainty whether such a person will carry out the murder spree after writing this book, but from the results it is possible to notice very high and even extreme parameters.
-For example, very negative sentiment, very negative attitudes towards the self and the others, very high anxiety and avoidance, high levels of antisociality, together with narcissism, very high emotionality, high level of depression, extremely low agreeableness, and also very high neuroticism as well Drastically.
+For example, very negative sentiment, very negative attitudes towards the self and the others, very high anxiety and avoidance, high levels of antisociality, together with narcissism, very high emotionality, high level of depression, extremely low agreeableness, as well as extreme neuroticism.
 All of this should turn on red lights for us regarding the person and his personality that is embodied through this textual source.